FunkyE9th/My-LWB5plus-Tutorials/docs/LWBplusDongle-imx8-yocto.md

-12. Boot device and login as root
+12. Connect EVK to Serial Terminal via J23 (115200, N, 8, 1).
+Boot device and login as root